 For these reasons, it should be included in any fertilizer that you use for your pothos plant.

-If you are unsure of whether or not your pothos plant is getting enough nitrogen, look for signs of yellowing leaves or stunted growth.
+If you are unsure of whether or not your plant is getting enough nitrogen, look for signs of yellowing leaves or stunted growth in your pothos.
 These are both indicators that your plant is not getting enough nitrogen.